Eli(sabeth) Teje Duis

 May 2025

-Exploring the topics of care, vulnerability, and belonging.
 Through a short, personal narrative, the zine sinks in the quiet moments in which care is both felt and absent.
 Within institutions, relationships and after all in oneself.

 Silent Dinner